 In many businesses, vendors and suppliers are common.
 Many times, you can’t operate a business without them.
 In spite of the fact that you may become friends with vendors and suppliers, you’ll still have to negotiate pricing, warranties, and service with them to keep your costs down and your profit margins high.
-Ultimately, the relationships you have with vendors and suppliers can help drive the success or failure of your start-up business.
-Therefore, you want to master the art of negotiation.
-You want to know how to get the best prices from suppliers and vendors in a way that is honorable and above reproach.
-You want to do so without burning bridges or harming anyone.
-So let’s jump right in and learn nine ways you can negotiate pricing.
+Ultimately, the relationships you have with vendors and suppliers can help drive the success or failure of your startup business.
+Therefore, you’ll want to master the art of negotiation.
+You need to know how to get the best prices from suppliers and vendors in a way that is honorable and above reproach.
+In addition, you’ll want to do so without burning bridges or harming anyone.
+So join me as I share nine ways you can negotiate pricing.

 Podcast Time Index For “How to Negotiate with Vendors and Suppliers”

 00:31 – How to negotiate with Vendors and Suppliers

 02:47 – Vendors can help improve a Business’ service quality

 05:05 – Realize that the Vendor is in business, just like you

 07:25 – If possible, learn from the Vendor

 14:28 – Provide them with an expectation of your annual product flow